 He was made an OBE in the 1918 Birthday Honours List.

-Chaldecott was initiated into Victoria Commonwealth Reserve Forces Lodge No 2666, and joined the OW Lodge at the July meeting in 1922, becoming Worshipful Deputy Master in 1930.
+Chaldecott was initiated into Victoria Commemoration (Reserve Forces) Lodge No 2666, now known as Reserve Forces Lodge of Northumbria Lodge, and joined the OW Lodge at the July meeting in 1922, becoming Worshipful Deputy Master in 1930.
 He was awarded LGR.

 His son, Capt John Stickland Chaldecott, who had followed his father and uncle to Wellington and into the army, died on active service in 1941 serving with the Queen’s Royal Regiment and was described as “one of nature’s perfect gentlemen”.